mponce0/covid19.analytics/README.md

 It will display the top 10 entries in each category, or the number indicated in the `Nentries` argument, for displaying all the records set `Nentries=0`.

 The function can also target specific geographical location(s) using the `geo.loc` argument.
-When a geographical location is indicated, the report will incldue an addiitonal "Rel.Perc" column for the confirmed cases indicating the *relative* percentage among the locations indicated.
+When a geographical location is indicated, the report will include an additional "Rel.Perc" column for the confirmed cases indicating the *relative* percentage among the locations indicated.
 Similarly the totals displayed at the end of the report will be for the selected locations.

 In each case ("TS" or/and "AGG") will present tables ordered by the different cases included, i.e.